 A new chicane was added at roughly the spot of the Odor collision in 1996 and the STW Cup made one final visit, but the writing was definitely on the wall.
 Apart from a brief flirtation with the production tourers, the accident - and the construction of the nearby Lausitzring - spelled the end of more than 70 years of racing.
 The final races were won by the Opel Calibra of Stefan Kissling in May 1998, with a farewell event for veterans the next year.
 After this, the autobahns of south west Berlin reverberated to the sound of racing engines no more.

 The round race control tower (with prominent Mercedes-Benz and Bosch sponsorship) still remains at the north end, and is used as a public restaurant and motel.
-The old grandstand tribunes also remain, protected as a historic monument, though decaying badly.
-Plans are now afoot to transform these into a glass-walled event venue and bar overlooking the autobahn.
-Entrepreneur Hamid Djadda has purchased the buildings and begun renovations, with the removal of the rotting wooden roof in 2018 ready for replacement.
+The old grandstand tribunes also remain, protected as a historic monument.
+Decaying badly for many years, they were bought in 2015 by entrepreneur Hamid Djadda who announced plans to transform the structure into an events venue overlooking the autobahn.

-Due to the grandstands’ proximity to traffic, construction is only allowed during certain short windows and completion is targeted for the racetrack’s centenary in 2021.
+Due to the grandstands’ proximity to traffic, construction is only allowed during certain short windows.
+Completion of the AVUS Tribüne is set for the racetrack’s centenary in September 2021.

 The AVUS circuit was located in the Hallensee and Grunewald areas of Berlin, Germany.
 Today the circuit exists as a stretch of the 115 Autobahn on the edge of the city centre, which used to be a route in and out of the West German enclave during the Cold War years.